Site Search

 PREAMBLE

-The College of Physicians and Surgeons of Nova Scotia (the College) recognizes there are varying circumstances that may cause a physician’s licence to become inactive such as voluntary relinquishment or revocation.
+All registrants must hold a licence to practise in Nova Scotia.
+The College of Physicians and Surgeons of Nova Scotia (the College) recognizes there are varying circumstances that may cause a registrant’s licence to become inactive such as voluntary relinquishment or revocation.

 PURPOSE

-This policy describes the various circumstances and due processes in which the College will consider an application for restoration or reactivation of a medical licence in Nova Scotia.
+This policy describes the various circumstances and due processes a registrant must undertake when applying to the College to restore or reactivate a licence.

 SCOPE

-This policy applies to all physicians who wish to restore or reactivate their medical licence in Nova Scotia within 12 months of the expiration of the licence.
+This policy applies to all registrants wishing to restore or reactivate their licence in Nova Scotia.

 POLICY